zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 ![blueness–eggness–vanadium joint distribution](https://i.imgur.com/zR83zOq.png)

 This seems like ... not the most useful representation?
-The data is all there, so _in principle_, you could code whatever you needed to do based off this, but it seems like it would be an unmaintainable mess: you'd sooner _resign_ than write a 128-case [switch statement](https://en.wikipedia.org/wiki/Switch_statement).
+The data is all there, so _in principle_, you could code whatever you needed to do based off the full table, but it seems like it would be an unmaintainable mess: you'd sooner _resign_ than write a 128-case [switch statement](https://en.wikipedia.org/wiki/Switch_statement).
 Furthermore, when the system is deployed, you hope to typically be able to give the binning robot commands based on _only_ the color and shape observations, because the Sorting Scanner that the vanadium readings come from is expensive to run.
 You _could_ just do a Bayesian update on the entire joint distribution, of course, but it seems like it should be possible to be more efficient by exploiting regularities in the data, not entirely unlike how your colleague's system has _already_ made your job much simpler by giving you blueness and eggness feature scores rather than raw camera data.
-Eyeballing the table, you notice it seems to have a lot of redundancy: most of the probability-mass is concentrated in two regions where the blueness and eggness scores are either both high, or both low, and vanadium is _only_ found with both blueness and eggness are high.
+Eyeballing the table, you notice it seems to have a lot of redundancy: most of the probability-mass is concentrated in two regions where the blueness and eggness scores are either both high or both low—and vanadium is _only_ found when both blueness and eggness are high.

 O tragedy O the stars! _If only_ there were _some more convenient and flexible way_ to represent this knowledge—some kind of deep structural insight to rescue you from this cruel predicament!